jonathas/youtube-bulk-to-mp3/README.md

 # Youtube bulk to MP3

-This is a script that runs on Node.js, [youtube-dl](https://rg3.github.io/youtube-dl/) and [ffmpeg](https://ffmpeg.org/) to download a list of videos from Youtube and convert them to mp3.
+This is a script that runs on Node.js and uses [youtube-dl](https://rg3.github.io/youtube-dl/) to download a list of videos from Youtube and convert them to mp3.

 In order to run it, you need to either:

-1) Have Node.js, youtube-dl and ffmpeg installed on your OS and run it with:
+1) Have Node.js and youtube-dl on your OS and run the script with:

 ```bash
 node youtube-bulk-to-mp3.js